ThereforeGames/unprompted/docs/GUIDE.md

 ## 1) Create the entry point

-In the root directory of the app, navigate to `unprompted/templates`.
+In the root directory of the WebUI app, navigate to `extensions/unprompted/templates`.
 This is where all your templates belong - you can organize the files here in any way you like.

 Create a blank text file called `example.txt`.
 This will serve as the "entry point" for our new template.